It's easy for doping cheats to prosper in London: Conte

-LONDON (Reuters) - Victor Conte, convicted owner of the now-defunct BALCO laboratory that was at the center of a global steroid scandal, said on Thursday that the drug-testing programme at the 2012 Olympics was irrelevant.
+LONDON (Reuters) - Victor Conte, convicted owner of the now-defunct BALCO laboratory that was at the centre of a global steroid scandal, said on Thursday that the drug-testing program at the 2012 Olympics was irrelevant.

 “It’s basically propaganda to come out and say this is the most expensively-tested Games ever and ‘we’re doing 6,000 tests’,” Conte was quoted as telling The Times newspaper.